 The Present Chapter

 In 2017, EAG became part of the Eurofins Scientific global network of laboratories.
 Bringing an entirely new business line to the Eurofins organization, EAG launched Eurofins’ entry into materials and engineering sciences.
 Eurofins, led by founder and CEO Dr. Gilles Martin, brought global resources and a commitment to further build the EAG business.
-During 2018, EAG continued to increase capacity and expand capabilities through four strategically important acquisitions.
+Throughout 2018, EAG continued to increase capacity and expand capabilities through four strategically important acquisitions.

 - Pernicka Corporation (Fort Collins, Colorado)